Quarterly Outlook

 -------------------------------------------------------------------------------------------------------

 The narrative of a soft landing continues to shape the outlook for the USD, leaning on the weaker side.
 Recent US data has pointed toward this scenario, which is USD-negative, and the upcoming jobs report is likely to reaffirm this trend.
+However, the outlook remains uncertain, and market expectations may shift based on incoming data.
 The bar for a hawkish surprise is high, while a somewhat weak headline jobs growth could propel markets to price in another 50bps rate cut from the Fed in November.
 Meanwhile, China's stimulus measures are boosting global risk appetite, adding further downside pressure on the USD.

 This week will also feature remarks from several Fed members, including Chair Powell and the dissent voter Bowman.
-However, with the dot plot has already laid out the variance of views in Fed's expected path forward, and the commentary is unlikely to break this confusion.
+However, with the dot plot has already laid out the variance of views in Fed's expected path forward, and the commentary may not significantly alter market expectations.
 Focus remains heavily tilted toward key data points, especially Friday’s nonfarm payrolls but also ISM manufacturing and services PMIs.
 September's NFP is expected to show 145k new jobs, with the unemployment rate steady at 4.2%, and average hourly earnings growth easing slightly.
 Before that, Tuesday's ISM Manufacturing and Thursday's ISM Non-Manufacturing PMIs will be scrutinized for signs of how the US economy wrapped up Q3.

 For the USD to sustain any gains, both the jobs report and ISM data would need to exceed expectations.
-However, the odds are stacked toward a balanced, but dovish, outcome, meaning the dollar may struggle to hold ground if the data confirms the soft-landing narrative.
+However, current market sentiment leans toward a balanced but dovish outcome, meaning the dollar may struggle to hold ground if the data confirms the soft-landing narrative.
+Investors should be mindful that these views are subject to change based on evolving data and policy signals.

 In Friday's election, Shigeru Ishiba emerged victorious as the ruling party leader in a run-off against dovish candidate Sanae Takaichi, signaling a potential shift in Japan’s economic stance.
 Ishiba has voiced support for the Bank of Japan’s independence and its normalization strategy, suggesting a firmer focus on tackling deflation.
-His election could mark a turning point in monetary policy discussions, with the new Prime Minister reportedly planning a general election on October 27.
+While his election could mark a turning point in monetary policy discussions, the impact on BOJ policy remains to be seen, and markets will closely monitor developments.
+The new Prime Minister is reportedly planning a general election on October 27, adding further uncertainty.

 --------------------------------------------------------------------------------------------------------------------